PreethiAnnJacob/Photomosaic/README.md

 # Photomosaic
 Generate photomosaic using Scikit-image and Photomosaic.
-Input images are taken from skimage/data.<br>
+Input images are taken from skimage/data.
+The intermediate experimentation tiles are present in folder /square. <br>

 Input:<br>
 ![chelsea](chelsea.png "chelsea")<br>